mjpadron11/mjpadron11/README.md

 # 💫 About Me:
+I'm a frontend developer with expertise in **HTML**, **CSS**, and **JavaScript** my goal is to create immersive digital experiences.
 In a world of exploration and challenges, my childhood fostered a passion for understanding and connecting with the world.
-As a frontend developer, that enthusiasm drives me in every project I tackle.
-With expertise in HTML, CSS, and JavaScript, I create immersive digital experiences.
+That enthusiasm drives me in every project I tackle.
 Moreover, my background in psychology empowers me to design meaningful solutions by understanding user needs.
 Challenges become stepping stones for personal growth, fueled by my thirst for knowledge and resilience.
 The outcome: captivating web interfaces that engage users with purpose and allure.

 ## 🌐 Socials: